 I was born in Sault Ste.
 Marie, Michigan, a historic Upper Peninsula city on the Canadian border encircled by the St. Mary’s River carrying Lake Superior water to the lower lakes.
 Day and night the deep thunder of steam whistles echoed through town from the freighters in the river and the Soo Locks.
-My earliest memory: sunlight through elm leaves.
 Magnificent Dutch elms arcaded our streets and parks with a majesty I can’t forget.

-We had little money in the house built by our great-grandfather, but plenty of books of the sort our preacher grandpa had peddled to get through the 1920s in the mining and lumber towns.
+We had little money in the 100-year-old house, but many books of the sort our preacher grandpa had peddled in the mining and lumber towns of the 1920s.
 To us they were a dreamland, an inspiration.

 My first new hardcover was Robin Hood by Howard Pyle, whose drawings and storytelling won me to the kind of chivalric romance I cherish to this day.
 Then there was N.C.
-Wyeth, in whose rich Scribner’s illustrations heroes glowed with a power of expression and gesture still unequalled (at left).
-They awoke my interests in art, swordplay and history.
+Wyeth’s Scribner’s illustrations, glowing with color, power of expression and gesture that awoke my interests in art, swordplay and history.

 Our uncles, sailing the lakes, connected us to the water.
 I’ll never forget sleeping with the peaveys in the old logging bunkhouse on Sugar Island, building rafts or paddling pulp logs right into the shipping channel!
 (See Ruthie’s Freighter, right.)

 My particular personality quirk is this: whether great book, swordfight adventure, violin performance, or artist’s masterwork, I could not be content to read, watch, listen, admire.
 I had to participate.
-I privately conducted 78 rpm symphonies, took frightful risks with lath swords, and drew and wrote my own stories in cartoon form, even filmstrips on cellophane, inspired by the great “uncle” Walt Disney.
+I privately conducted 78 rpm symphonies, took frightful risks with lath swords, and drew and wrote my own stories in cartoon form, even filmstrips on cellophane.

-I studied thumbnails of the great masterworks in an art print catalog until, when I was 12, the “Art Train” brought the real thing to town: Canalettos, Claude-Lorrains, a Turner.
+I studied the great masterworks in a B & W print catalog until, when I was 12, the “Art Train” brought the real thing to town: Canalettos, Claude-Lorrains, a Turner.
 OMG.

 That was it: I had to be a painter.